- Solicitors For Business

 JMW has helped a woman obtain £10,000 in compensation from her employers after she fell and injured herself while using unsuitable ladders.

 Miss C made a claim against her employers after falling from an unsuitable ladder at work.
-She got in touch with JMW to handle her claim.
+She got in touch with JMW's accidents at work solicitors and trusted them to handle her claim.

-Miss C was asked to get a fan from a shelf in the warehouse of her work premises.
+Miss C was asked to retrieve a fan from a shelf in the warehouse of her work premises.
 She used a ladder, which slipped from underneath her, causing her to fall to the ground.
-Miss C had already taken her case to another firm, however they didn't think it had good enough chances of succeeding and stopped dealing with her.
+Miss C had already taken her case to another firm, but they didn't think it had good enough chances of succeeding and stopped dealing with her.